anna099/hegel/observing-self/3-phrenology.md

 is that of a strict distinction between the 'theoretical' and the 'practical';
 that is, between a non-essential outer which is some *manifestation* of an essential inner.
 Of course, we have seen this mode of thinking occur time and time again in the *Observing Reason* chapter.
+It is no surprise that Hegel should now announce it as the archetypal feature of the observer's thinking.
 For observational reason, 'inwardness' is 'supposed to be the true'.
 In this sense, it is no surprise that *Kant*, a philosopher for whom reason is of utmost importance, sees the ultimate reality of things as a kind of *inner* (the in-itself) that lies beyond appearances and manifestations, and sees the true moral worth of an act in its *inner* intention.[^30]

+The problem with physiognomy's search for the 'true' inner is that it never ventures beyond 'the unconscious judging' that most of us carry out in everyday life.
+It's natural for us to make judgments about someone's character based on their appearance -- whether these judgments are right or wrong.
+Physiognomy simply has the confidence to suppose that these judgments can be governed by some kind of law.
+Not only is there no necessity to be found for phsyiognomic laws, as Hegel has shown in multiple ways, but the very subject matter of physiognomy (i.e., bodily appearance) *cannot be rendered* into words or laws.
+As Hegel puts it, the individual's expression (appearance) is 'infinitely determinate': the physiognomist is stuck with the same kind of uncertainty that sensuous certainty suffered from, because no quantity of words and concepts will ever *exhaustively* describe all the determinatenesses of an individual, especially when one is concerned with devising *law*, and not just a poetic or literary portrait.[^31]